ThreatConnect-Inc/threatconnect-developer-docs/docs/java/java_sdk.rst

 While the main entry point to the Reader Package is the ReaderFactory, getting familiar with the main Adapters helps developers understand how to interact with the data returning from the ThreatConnect API.
-Although there is extensive use of Java Generics, the method naming conventions will be familiar and self-explanatory.
+Although there is extensive use of Java Generics, the Method naming conventions will be familiar and self-explanatory.
 Parameter naming conventions have been kept abstract to more accurately reflect the identifiers being passed.